concur/developer.concur.com/extract/index.markdown

 * Files are difficult to manage: The service provides access to extract files using HTTPS to move or manage these files, providing an alternative to using a secure FTP site.
 * Need for multiple extract schedules: Clients with organizational units around the globe can create and receive extracts at the times useful for their respective time zones.
 To accomplish this, clients will need to arrange with Concur to create a unique Extract Definition for each organizational unit that requires an extract file.
-* Real-Time access to approved expense reports and payment requests: The service provides clients a way to receive extract files throughout the day including, but not limited to, outside the Overnight Processing Period (ONP).
-To accomplish real-time access, the client can make requests for extracts every few minutes continuously throughout the day.
+* Real-Time access to approved expense reports and payment requests: The service provides clients a way to receive extract files throughout the day including, but not limited to, outside the Overnight Processing Period (ONP).Â  To accomplish real-time access, the client can make requests for extracts every few minutes continuously throughout the day.
 **Who should use this web service? **

 Developers and clients who use the Integration Administrator tool to manage their batch definitions and batch job schedules, and who use FTP to retrieve their batch files.
 This includes clients using Concur Professional or Premium.